humio/humio2grafana/CONTRIBUTING.md

     * MacOS: /usr/local/var/lib/grafana/data/plugins
     * Windows: C:\Program Files\GrafanaLabs\grafana\data\plugins

-    If you have multiple plugins, rename the folder to `humio2grafana` to not cause a naming conflict.
+    If you have multiple plugins, rename the copied folder to `humio2grafana` to not cause a naming conflict.

     If you do not want to copy future builds symlink the local `dist` folder into the plugins directory.
 On Unix systems the symlink can be created in the following manner:
     ```bash